Tour of No Regrets

 “That’s a bargain,” whispers my inside voice, as I ponder what my contribution might be.
 I could paint stories on my imaginary motorhome and build totems out of coffee cups and baby doll heads, but not the creepy ones.
 I’d drive a golf cart covered with miniature plastic toys.
 Obviously, I’d wear caftans and bracelets up to my elbows, and change my name to Annabella, but you can call me Bella.
 My garden would be a gathering place for writers and readers, broken pottery, and anyone who needs a little kindness.
 Lemon bars and iced tea will be served every afternoon at three.

 I don’t mention this, not yet.
 Maybe he’s scheming too, and we can be neighbors in side-by-side RVs painted in complimentary colors.
-I suspect his yard will have bicycle wheel whirligigs, a putting green that’s orange, and weekly life drawing classes, but that’s just a guess.
+I suspect his yard will have bicycle wheel whirligigs, a putting green, and weekly life drawing classes, but that’s just a guess.

 As we drive away, Mr. Kitty Cat is returning from his run.